How to Create a Social Media Marketing Campaign

-When crafting your strategy, remember to give special consideration to younger generations who typically prefer communicating via text over phone calls or emails.
+When crafting your strategy, remember to give special consideration to younger generations, who prefer communicating via text over phone calls or emails.

 Also, consider making your profiles friendlier by adding emojis or GIF stickers.
 For example, I often see companies trying to be everything to everyone – and it’s a surefire way to lose out on the customers that can provide you with good business opportunities.

-By doing this, you might try to appeal to customers who don’t know they want what you have but do like what other people in their industry are offering.
+By doing this, you might try to appeal to customers who don’t know they want what you have but like what other people in their industry offer.

-Finally, never forget that while knowing your demographic information is essential, not having fun interacting with others isn’t!
+Finally, remember that while knowing your demographic information is essential, not having fun interacting with others isn’t!
 So go ahead and interact with your audience without being too serious.